blueskyfish/nestjs-backend-starter/readme.md

 ### Before Usage

-* Setup the different ports for the backend server, the database server and the phpMyAdmin instances.
+* Setup the different ports for the backend server, the database server (MySql) and the phpMyAdmin instances.
 * Search for the TODO and insert or replace value with your project specifications
 * Build the docker images